MASPlanes/MASPlanes/docs/Tutorial.rst

 allow it to be treated as an actual plane by the platform.

-Although we could implement the ``Plane`` plane interface by ourselves, the platform includes an ``AbstractPlane`` class that has most of the common functionally already implemented.
+Although we could implement the ``Plane`` plane interface by ourselves, the platform includes a ``DefaultPlane`` class that has all common functionally already implemented.
 This includes flying to the nearest task assigned to this plane and deciding what to do whenever it has no assigned tasks, among many others.
-Therefore, we create our class extending from this
+Therefore, we create our class extending from this one:
-one:

 .. sourcecode :: java

-    public class TutorialPlane extends AbstractPlane {
+    public class TutorialPlane extends DefaultPlane {

         public TutorialPlane(Location location) {
             super(location);
         }

-        @Override
-        protected void taskCompleted(Task t) {
-            System.out.println(this + " completed " + t);
     }

-        @Override
-        protected void taskAdded(Task t) {
-            System.out.println(t + " is now allocated to " + this);
-        }

-        @Override
-        protected void taskRemoved(Task t) {
-            System.out.println(t + " is no longer allocated to " + this);
-        }

-    }

-As you can see, extending ``AbstractPlane`` forces us to implement three methods.
-These methods are called by the base class whenever a task is completed by this plane, added (allocated) to this plane, or removed (deallocated) from this plane respectively.
-For now, we will just print out what happened to the standard error.

 Launch a simulation with our custom planes